 22. Boston, Massachusetts

 Rich in colonial US history, “Beantown” is home to a number of famous colleges and universities, which gives the city a young, energetic feel, particularly in the Downtown and Back Bay neighborhoods.

-But Boston’s true highlight has to be the world-famous Freedom Trail, which is one of the finest attractions I’ve ever seen.
-A great way to learn more about the American Revolution, you can pound the Freedom Trail yourself or get a costumed guide for a more immersive experience.
+But Boston’s true highlight has to be the world-famous Freedom Trail, one of the finest attractions I’ve ever seen.
+A great way to learn more about the American Revolution is to pound the Freedom Trail yourself or get a costumed guide for a more immersive experience.

 See Related: The Best Boston Tours

 23. Charleston, South Carolina

 Charleston is a beautiful city known for its charming architecture, polite society, and darker roles in US history.
 It’s also home to a number of interesting attractions, like the Charleston Museum and the Fort Sumter National Monument.

 The former is one of the oldest and largest museums in the United States, dedicated to preserving and interpreting the history of Charleston and the Lowcountry region.

 Meanwhile, Fort Sumter National Monument commemorates the start of the American Civil War.
 Visitors can take a ferry ride to the island fort, tour the exhibitions, and watch a film about the conflict.

 And when you are in town, don’t miss the most photographed Charleston attraction – Rainbow Row.
 To be honest, it’s going to be hard not to!